Anshupriya2694/ML-in-Production/README.md

 #### Case Study 4 - Time Series Forecasting

 This case demonstrates how to train SageMaker's DeepAR model for forecasting predictions over time.
 Time-series forecasting is an active area of research because a good forecasting algorithm often takes in a number of different features and accounts for seasonal or repetitive patterns.
+The data is about household electric power consumption, over the globe.
+The dataset is originally taken from Kaggle, and represents power consumption collected over several years from 2006 to 2010.
+With such a large dataset, we can aim to predict over long periods of time, over days, weeks or months of time.
+Predicting energy consumption can be a useful task for a variety of reasons including determining seasonal prices for power consumption and efficiently delivering power to people, according to their predicted usage.

 #### Summary

+The above projects help understand the workflow shown below.

 ![Machine Learning Framework](ML-Prod-Framework.png)